 Due to a desire of many pet "owners" to feed their cats the freshest and highest quality ingredients available many are seeking to give their kitties home-made meals.
 Nobody knows better than we do what our cats really like, the challenge is to make sure that what we give is at least as nutritionally sound as commercial foods are expected to be.

-The purpose of this website is to provide tools to design recipes from practically any ingredients in combinations that will satisfy both the palates and the nutritional needs of cats in any stage of life.
+The purpose of this website is to provide tools to design recipes from practically any ingredients in combinations that will satisfy both the palates and the nutritional needs of cats in any stage of life and all clinical conditions for which key nutrient factors may be defined.